 Instructions

-- Put half of the flour into a separate mixing bowl and make a well in the center.
-Slowly pour in the milk-yeast mixture and stir with a fork to form a shaggy dough.
-Cover the bowl with plastic wrap or a damp cloth and leave in a warm spot for about an hour, or until the dough has doubled in size.
+- Pour half of the flour into a large bowl and make a well in the center.
+Slowly add the yeast mixture and stir to form a shaggy dough.

-- When ready to bake, preheat your oven to 350F (180C).
+- Preheat the oven to 350°F (180°C).
 Bake for 12-15 minutes or until golden brown on top.
-Leave to cool for at least 20 mins, and then dust with powdered sugar.

 Oriel Bayliss